eastmaels/steemblog.github.io/_posts/account/justyy/2019-04-18_witness-node-upgraded-to-0-20-10.md

 - - -

-This page is synchronized from the post: [Witness Node Upgraded to 0.20.10](https://steemit.com/@justyy/witness-node-upgraded-to-0-20-10)
+This page is synchronized from the post: ['Witness Node Upgraded to 0.20.10'](https://steemit.com/@justyy/witness-node-upgraded-to-0-20-10)